Intercollegiate Athletics Program

 Questions about athletic eligibility should be referred to the appropriate academic adviser or the Director of Compliance in the Department of Intercollegiate Athletics and Physical Education.

-In addition to the required physical education courses, the Department of Intercollegiate Athletics and Physical Education offers a comprehensive Intramural and Club Sports Program.
-Through intramurals, students have the opportunity to participate in both individual and team sports.
+In addition to the required physical education courses, the Department of Intercollegiate Athletics and Physical Education offers a comprehensive Intramural and Club Sports, Fitness and Wellness Programs.
+Through Intramurals, individuals have the opportunity to participate in both individual and team sports.
 Individual activities function through tournaments, while team activities feature both league and tournament competition.
-Club sports are designed to allow groups of individuals who share a common athletics interest to organize and collectively pursue this activity.
-Clubs are organized on recreational, instructional, and competitive levels.
+Club Sports are designed to allow groups of individuals who share a common athletics interest to organize and collectively pursue this activity.
+Club Sports are organized on recreational, instructional, and competitive levels.
 Activities range from organized instruction to intercollegiate and tournament competition.
-A list of the intramural activities and sports clubs as well as all information regarding the program can be obtained in the Office of Intramurals and Club Sports, 331 Dodge Fitness Center or on the website at gocolumbialions.com.
+The fitness program has around 70 classes per academic semester which include sculpt, yoga, Zumba®, core, and cardio focuses.
+The Functional Fitness Studio, located past the Squash courts, hosts both classes and open hours.
+Classes in the Functional Fitness Studio uses kettle bells, TRX® straps, sandbags, and body weight training in circuit format.
+Personal Training is also available at Dodge Fitness Center.
+Details about all the programs and activities can be obtained in the Office of Intramurals and Club Sports, 336 Dodge Fitness Center or on the website at gocolumbialions.com.